pondrejk/dizzer/combined_build.md

 These three points are reflected in the structure of the thesis.

-*Changes in the characteristics of mapped data* refer to the onset of big data sets.
-Chapter 1 looks at the definition of big data and provides a thorough literature review of various ways how this concept is understood.
+*Changes in the characteristics of mapped data* refer to the onset of big data.
+Chapter 1 pursues the definition of big data by providing a thorough literature review to outline the various ways how the subjects is understood.
 Special consideration is given to the notion of spatial big data and the related works from the spatial fields.

 Chapter 2 further considers spatial big data from the point of analysis.
-The possible role of Cartography is also discussed, be it in fulfilling big data related research agendas, developing user engagement with applications or in facilitating collaboration in greater teams.
+The possible role of Cartography is also discussed, be it in fulfilling big data related research agendas, developing user engagement with applications or in facilitating collaboration within greater teams.

 The topic of spatial big data extends also to Chapter 3.
 Here we discuss how the defining properties of big data translate to cartographic challenges of high spatial and temporal density, and how we can address them within the design constraints of digital mapping environments.
 We look more closely on the method of hexagonal aggregation and its advantages in addressing the spatial density of big data sets.
-Issues of user interactions with digital maps are also discussed.
+Selected issues of user interactions with digital maps are also discussed.

 *Changes in how maps are distributed over the network* refer to the growing adoption of the vector tile format.
 In Chapter 3 we discuss the characteristics of the format compared to raster tiles.
 We describe the technical specifics of vector tile creation, dissemination, rendering and styling.